FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-validation.md

 The following use cases are covered by the validation in `pynxtools`:

-- **Requiredness**: Warnings are logged if a required group/field/attribute is missing.
+- **Requirement concepts**: Warnings are logged if a required group/field/attribute is missing.
 This is also the case for required concepts within recommended/optional groups.
 - **Namefitting**: NeXus allows for variable instance names for a given concept through the combination of uppercase notation and the `nameType` attribute (for more information see the [section on NeXus naming rules](../nexus/nexus-rules.md#name-resolution).)
 In the validation process, the name of any instance data is compared to the defined NeXus concepts.
 Errors are raised if a group/field uses a name defined for a concept of a different NeXus type (i.e., if a group in the instance data has the same name as a defined field).
-If a given instance data point cannnot be fit to any concept, a warning is logged as well.
+If a given instance data point cannot be fit to any concept, a warning is logged as well.
 - **NeXus fields/attributes**:
     - For concepts where an [**enumeration**](https://manual.nexusformat.org/nxdl_desc.html#enumeration) is used, it is checked if the provided value is contained in the enumeration.
 For _closed_ enumerations, a warning is logged if the provided value does not match any of the enumeration choices.
 For _open_ enumerations, an info level message is logged in such cases.
     - Values of fields and attributes are checked against the [**NeXus data type**](https://manual.nexusformat.org/nxdl-types.html#index-0) and warnings are logged if a mismatch is detected.